Regulatory Focus Strength

 • Kanze, D., Conley, M. A., & Higgins, E. T. (2019).
 The motivation of mission statements: How regulatory mode influences workplace discrimination.
 Organizational Behavior and Human Decision Processes, Advance online publication.

-Shared Reality Questionnaire (Generalized)
+Generalized Shared Reality (SR-G)

 Measures: